File structure

 The Pajamas UI Kit is comprised of multiple Figma files that organize separate, but related concepts.
 Each publishes a library of styles and components that can be enabled in your design files.

-• Component library: This is the main file for design components that are used in Pajamas and in all other files.
-The library is published as the "📙 Component library" and enabled for all team files.
+- đź“™ Component library: The main file for design components that are used in Pajamas and in all other files.
+The library is published as "đź“™ Component library" and enabled for all team design files.

 Fonts

-The UI kit files make use of GitLab Sans, based on the Inter typeface, and JetBrains Mono.
-The fonts are available to download in this package.
+The UI kit files make use of GitLab Sans, and GitLab Mono.
+Refer to the type fundamentals for more information.
+The fonts are enabled in Figma automatically for GitLab team members, and are available to download in this package.

 Plugins